Caltech-IPAC/firefly/docker/builder/README.md

     cd cm
     git clone https://github.com/lsst/firefly_test_data

+#### Cleanup

+`docker-compose up` does clean up itself upon exit.
+Run `docker-compose down` to removes containers, networks, volumes, and images created by up

 ### Additional Information

 The Docker development environment image is created from Firefly's latest release image.
 This ensure that it's always using the latest runtime env.
 Upon first start, a `firefly-builder` image will be created locally.
+This process may take up to several minutes depending on your computer and network performance.
-If any changes are made to `firefly/docker/builder/Dockerfile`, run `docker-compose build` to recreate the image.
+If any changes are made to `firefly/docker/builder/Dockerfile` or `ipac/firely`, run `docker-compose build` to recreate the image.

 #### Performance